Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Godly Intrusion

-So, what makes the multiverse the favoured explanation for cosmological fine-tuning, despite its many drawbacks?
-The answer may lie in a statement made by theoretical physicist Bernard Carr: “to the hard-line physicist, the multiverse may not be entirely respectable, but it is at least preferable to invoking a Creator.”[xii]
-Bound by a naturalistic worldview, many rule out a Creator as a plausible explanation.
-It’s their entrenched worldview, not scientific reasoning, that has confined their thinking.
-Naturalism (or materialism) has become a straitjacket for science, hindering scientists from following or even recognising promising leads.
+Why is the multiverse often considered the best explanation for cosmological fine-tuning, despite its many drawbacks?
+The key might be found in a statement by theoretical physicist Bernard Carr: “to the hard-line physicist, the multiverse may not be entirely respectable, but it is at least preferable to invoking a Creator.”[xii]

 [i] Hoyle, F. (1960).
 The Nature of the Universe.